Museum of Maritime Pets

 During her time in the UK, Sullivan visited colleagues at various maritime museums and ports of call.
 Buster, the history dog from Plymouth University, and Hatch from the Mary Rose Museum in Portsmouth were just two of many furry and human friends she met up with.

-In recent years, we have been interviewed on one foreign and several national radio programs, and were featured in comprehensive articles in Atlas Obscura, as well as Boating Times, Smithsonian Online Magazine, and the Washington Post.
+In recent years, we have been interviewed on one foreign and several national radio programs, and have been featured in comprehensive articles in Atlas Obscura, as well as Boating Times, Smithsonian Online Magazine, and the Washington Post.
 We contribute to several blogs on an invitation basis, and maintain an active exchange of information and images via social media.

 In 2017, we circulated an exhibit on loan to us from CFB Esquimalt Museum (Canadian Navy) in Victoria BC.
 "Creature Comforts" featured mascots from the late 19th through mid 20th centuries.
 Our own maritime pets exhibit "All Paws on Deck" continues to travel on demand.
 It features several famous mascots, topical news and images, and a tribute to the pets who were aboard the Titanic on her fateful voyage in 1912.